whoschek/bzfs/README.md

     Analogy: --force-rollback-to-latest-snapshot is a tiny hammer,
     whereas --force-rollback-to-latest-common-snapshot is a medium
     sized hammer, and --force is a large hammer.
-Use the smallest hammer that can fix the problem.
-By default no hammer is ever used.
+Consider using the smallest hammer that can fix the problem.
+No hammer is ever used by default.

 <!-- -->